50 Reasons You’ve Got Winnipeg All Wrong

 As Canada’s first English-speaking regional theatre, the Royal Manitoba Theatre Centre (also known as the Royal MTC) has a long history of delighting Winnipeg audiences.
 With performances at both a main stage and smaller warehouse venue, the productions showcase the talents of local actors and some truly top-notch sets.

 “The Village” on Osborne is a walkable stretch of Winnipeg that boasts some spectacular opportunities for shopping and dining.
-Be sure to hit up Out of the Blue for clothes, Rooster for shoes and bags and Silver Lotus for jewelry, then stop at Meiji for sushi (and Baked Expectations for dessert, if you’ve still got room).
+Be sure to hit up Out of the Blue for clothes, Rooster for shoes, and Small Mercies and Silver Lotus for jewellery.
+Stop at Sous Sol for oysters (and Baked Expectations for dessert, if you’ve still got room).

 If you’re in need of a caffeine fix after spending the morning window shopping in Osborne Village, pop into Little Sister Coffee Maker.
 This eminently Instagrammable coffee shop oozes the young, hip vibe that’s on the rise in the ’peg.